DorielRivalet/MHFZ_Overlay/README.md

 - If you are having performance issues, lower the overlay resolution and refresh rate.
 Also try setting Rendering Mode to Software or Hardware.

-- If you are playing in multiplayer, keep in mind that is not fully supported.
+- If you are playing on multiplayer, keep in mind that is not fully supported.

 - Fully reinstalling the game or .NET dependencies may fix some bugs.